 Each Sector Guide has been developed in accordance with industry best practices and guidance from relevant industry bodies.
-These references include the International Finance Corporation (IFC) Standards, Programme for Endorsement of Forest Certification (PEFC), Forest Stewardship Council (FSC), Roundtable for Sustainable Palm Oil (RSPO), and No Deforestation, No Peat, No Exploitation (NDPE) commitments.
-CIMB's Sector Guides are also developed with reference to the Values Based Intermediation Financing and Investment Impact Assessment Framework (VBIAF) Sectoral Guides.
+These references include the International Finance Corporation (IFC) Standards, Programme for Endorsement of Forest Certification (PEFC), Forest Stewardship Council (FSC), Roundtable for Sustainable Palm Oil (RSPO).
+As part of this approach, CIMB incorporates No Deforestation, No Peat, No Exploitation (NDPE) principles as a fundamental element of our biodiversity and nature risk management guidelines, particularly applied to high-priority sectors such as palm oil and forestry (including rubber).
+These sectors face elevated nature-related risks due to their potential impacts on deforestation, peatland conversion, biodiversity loss, ecosystem health, and carbon storage.
+By embedding these standards, CIMB aligns its financing practices with responsible land-use principles that protect high conservation value areas, safeguard critical ecosystem services such as water regulation and soil health and promote biodiversity conservation.

+In addition, CIMB's Sector Guides are developed with reference to the Values Based Intermediation Financing and Investment Impact Assessment Framework (VBIAF) Sectoral Guides, ensuring that our commitment to sustainable practices is comprehensive and aligned with recognized frameworks.